 To simplify the set up of your new refrigerator, look for one that opens on the side that is the most convenient for your kitchen area.
 Otherwise, you can follow the steps in your product manual for reversing the door—usually, a simple procedure that involves reversing the position of the hinges and the handles.
 A screwdriver and small wrench are usually all that is required.
 Another option is to ask your retailer to make the switch for you, either before or after delivery.
 Normally this service is free and takes the installation team only a few minutes to complete.

-To save steps and provide quick and easy transfer of food in and out of the refrigerator, always install the appliance with the door opening to the counter, workspace or range.
-Don't hesitate to make such simple changes, as they can radically improve your comfort in your own home!
+To save steps and provide a quick and easy transfer of food in and out of the refrigerator, always install the appliance with the door opening toward the counter, workspace, or range.
+Don't hesitate to make such simple changes, as they can radically improve the convenience and your comfort in your own home.

 Other Refrigerator Options

+At one time, all refrigerator doors typically opened from one side or the other.
+The freezer chamber was tiny and was always located at the top of the refrigerator.
 While it's still possible to purchase a new refrigerator with that configuration, there are now French-door options that may be more appropriate for your needs.

 French doors on refrigerators are double doors with the handles next to one another and the hinges at opposite sides of the appliance.
 You can open either door separately or both at the same time.
 This flexibility means you may find it easier to use the refrigerator in a smaller kitchen.

 Just as with single-door refrigerators, French-door refrigerators come in many styles and with a wide range of available options.
 Some offer on-the-door water and ice; others come in sleek stainless steel; still others offer clever retracting shelves and digital thermostats.

 - Side-by-side refrigerator/freezers: These feature French-style doors.
 One side of the appliance is dedicated to frozen food while the other is intended for refrigerated items.